megangraft/BanishedManual/README.md

   - Tools: 50
   - Citizens: 4
 - Caution!
 If you redeem resources from Debug Mod without adequate storage space, you won't get the full amount.
 Logs/Stone/Firewood/Iron can be redeemed into Stock Piles.
 Food/Tools/Clothes can be redeemed into the starting Storage Cart or Storage Barns.
 Citizens can be redeemed immediately.
-- Use the handy "Banished AP Filler Resource Tracker" template included in this repo to track how many of each filler item you've already redeemed in your town save
+- Use the handy [Banished AP Filler Resource Tracker](https://github.com/megangraft/BanishedManual/blob/main/Banished%20AP%20Filler%20Resource%20Tracker.txt) template included in this repo to track how many of each filler item you've already redeemed in your town save

 Seeds
 - Use Debug Mod to "make all crop/orchard seeds available to player" (but don't use them until they've been sent to you, of course)